 The fair value of the entities injected by the Carlsberg Group exceeds that of the entities injected by Chongqing Brewery Co.
 In addition to the exchange of shareholdings, Chongqing Brewery Co. will therefore pay a cash amount to the Group.
 The amount will be determined based on 2020 earnings and paid in April 2021.

-The transaction is accounted for as an equity transaction with the non-controlling interests and resulted in a net increase in equity for
+The transaction is accounted for as an equity transaction with the non-controlling interests and resulted in a net increase in equity for non-controlling interests and a corresponding

 Transactions with non-controlling interests